 British Columbia is one such jurisdiction.
 Thanks to extensive lobbying, the rules for tied houses were changed several years ago.
 While some still think the changes do not go far enough, they have had a noticeable impact.
 In particular, Vancouver is having a tied house resurgence, though these establishments are now of a decidedly more reputable character than their pre-Prohibition forebearers.

-To give just a small sampling, within Vancouver there is Bomber Brewing, run by the Donnelly Group, Red Racer Taphouse, and RedTruck Beer Company.
+To give just a small sampling, with regards to making and selling your own alcohol in BC, within Vancouver there is Bomber Brewing, run by the Donnelly Group, Red Racer Taphouse, and RedTruck Beer Company.
 Each has mindfully navigated the regulations to create new business opportunities along with memorable experiences for their customers.

 Despite these regulatory changes, there are still plenty of rules in place that must be followed.
 This article sets out in more detail the tied house regulations and the exemptions to them that businesses and breweries alike should be aware of.